 - Purpose, which he defines as the desire to serve something larger than ourselves.

 Today’s employees want their work to be intrinsically rewarding while reflecting their core values.
-What rewarding work looks like is individualistic, but organizations have multiple and proven employee engagement programs at their disposal to meet workforce demands while still maintaining a competitive edge.
+What rewarding work looks like is individualistic, but organizations have multiple and proven employee engagement programs to meet workforce demands while maintaining a competitive edge.

 Intrinsic vs. Extrinsic Motivation

 Motivation is commonly defined as:

 - The level of desire a person has to do something.

 For example, if someone wants to get more fit because it will improve their health, this can be defined as motivation.
 Conversely, someone who wants to “magically” be fit without doing the hard work involved to get there can be said to be unmotivated.

 Also referred to as internal motivation, intrinsic motivation drives a person to act for the challenge or even fun of it.
 That’s in contrast to external or extrinsic pressures or rewards like raises that have traditionally been used to “motivate” employees.

 Intrinsically motivating employees begins with defining the organization’s culture: what it does, how it will do it, and how it will be meaningful to everyone who works there.
 Put another way, it’s:

 - Commitment to a meaningful purpose.